Here’s John Norval in the mid-1800s, fresh from Glasgow and presently residing in the frontier town of Colesberg.

 Norval’s Pont was established.
 It was a wonderful boon to both the Great Trekkers, the diamond-fielders and just about everyone during the Anglo-Boer War.

 Of course, one crosses the Orange here by bridge these days.
-But don’t forget to fall in for a drink at the Glasgow Pont Hotel, rest your elbows on the longest bar counter in the Northern Cape – and see if that crocodile is still smoking his cigarette under the old-time telephone.
+But don’t forget to fall in for a drink at the Glasgow Pont Hotel and see if that crocodile is still smoking his cigarette under the old-time telephone.